picosonic/js13k-2023/devdiary/diary.md

 Make enemy characters chase you when you are nearby.

 Make shy characters run away from you when you are nearby.

+Draw player health bar when hurt by enemies.